 They are willing to sacrifice time and other desires to make it work.

 The Chinese teaching journey with them has been amazing.
 They are going to have great success because of their strong commitment and desire to teach their children Chinese at home.

 We all only have 24 hours a day.
 That’s why prioritizing and knowing what’s most important in your life is vital to happiness and success.

-We can’t have everything we want at once, there are things that takes more time to nourish but are very rewarding and provide long lasting joy and other things with give instant but short-term happiness.
-Teaching children Chinese is one that provides long lasting joy.
+We can’t have everything we want at once, there are things that take more time to nourish but are very rewarding and provide long-lasting joy and other things with give instant but short-term happiness.
+Teaching children Chinese is one that provides long-lasting joy.

-Learning languages need to be a long-term immersive experience for kids, and the earlier the start the better but with busy schedules it can feel overwhelming.
+Learning languages need to be a long-term immersive experience for kids, and the earlier they start the better but with busy schedules, it can feel overwhelming.

 Parents are the Perfect Role Model for Children

 Even though launching the course was an extra load of work on top of blogging tasks, I still wanted to learn more about how to teach a second/ third language at home, in order to better prepare to help my students.